The Biggest Hidden $$$ Sucks for Companies Right NowBy Rebecca Morrison

 Be slow to hire to make the right decision, rather than hiring someone for the heck of it.

-Avoid hidden money sucks at your growing company
+Avoid hidden money sucks at your company

 - Consider alternatives to cushy office space

-- Audit your tech and office perks
+- Audit your tech and employee perks

 - Hire deliberately and slowly